 CHEP convenes industry meetings three times a year where it reviews market conditions and establishes provincial broiler hatching egg allocations to meet the anticipated market requirements of the Canadian chicken marketplace.
 CHEP also discusses various regulatory issues related to quotas, levies, inter-provincial trade of broiler hatching eggs and chicks, international trade, food safety and animal welfare.

 CHEP is a leader in food safety initiatives and has implemented the Canadian Hatching Egg Quality Program (CHEQ™).
 This program is based on international hazard analysis critical control point (HACCP) principles and is consistent with the food safety approach developed by the Canadian Food Inspection Agency (CFIA).
 CHEQ™ provides producers with a comprehensive set of Good Production Practices that each farmer is committed to follow and is a major component of the Canadian poultry industry’s "gate to plate" strategy.
 It complements other food safety initiatives within the chicken industry developed by the feed mills, hatcheries, chicken farmers and processors.

 CHEP administers a research fund, financed by farmers, that provides grants to researchers across Canada to improve the health and performance of breeder hens, taking into account environmental and animal welfare concerns.
 CHEP is also a founding member of the Canadian Poultry Research Council (CPRC).

 CHEP is dedicated to promoting a high level of animal welfare for broiler breeders in Canada.
 CHEP recognizes that animals need to be raised, transported and slaughtered humanely.
-As such, CHEP is developing an on-farm Animal Welfare Assessment Program that will demonstrate our farmers’ adherence to appropriate standards.
+As such, CHEP is developing an auditable on-farm Animal Care Program that will demonstrate our farmers' adherence to the Poultry Code of Practice.